 Lightweight construction is one of the game-changer technologies for Germany and thus a driver for many sectors of Berlin's industry: In the traffic and transport industry, medical technology, aerospace and construction, lightweight construction takes place along the entire value chain.
 The potential of this cross-sectional technology reaches from the design to the selection of the material to the finished product and recycling.
 For example, materials account for 43.2 % of manufacturing costs, with 22 % of SMEs already using lightweight materials.

-(Source: Federal Ministry for Economic Affairs and Energy, 2021)
+(Source: Federal Ministry for Economic Affairs and Climate Action, 2023)

 „At SPACE STRUCTURES, high-performance lightweight components and systems are created through the consistent use of digital design and manufacturing tools.
 Design-to-value and a high degree of interdisciplinarity already characterise the tasks of our engineers today.
 In Berlin, the digital capital, we can find the talents we need for tomorrow.“

 „Composites United e.V. was created in 2019 from a merger of CFK Valley e.V. in Stade and Carbon Composites e.V. with its leading-edge cluster MAI Carbon in Augsburg.
 This has created a world-leading network for fibre-based hybrid lightweight construction, with around 400 members from four continents.
 Of course, it was only Berlin that came into question for the headquarters of the new association.
 We want to contribute our expertise here and help shape and advance the activities in the field of lightweight construction.“

 „At TU Berlin, lightweight construction is understood as being a design principle for functional and/or economic reasons and is applied far beyond aerospace technology and in all innovative areas such as wind power, vehicle construction and medical technology.
 For us, Berlin offers the right "blend" of large-scale research and industry, SMEs and start-ups to help create an industrial future through cooperation and research projects.“